thisiseth/tang-primer-25k-spi-io/README.md

 * Z_Zone memory disabled in favor of Z_Native
 * Hooked up to Chocolate Doom's OPL emulator, but it doesn't run at full speed, so i'm looking for a replacement
 * SFX not implemented yet :(
+* Network not implemented, but given ESP32-S3 already has Wi-Fi and lwip stack, this should not be a problem

 ## Credits
 ### Gowin GW5A-25 FPGA side